omeka/classic-enduser/docs/Plugins/UserProfiles.md

-User Profiles is designed to address many different situations in which gathering and/or displaying information about users is helpful.
+User Profiles is designed to address many different situations in which gathering and/or displaying information about users is helpful on an Omeka Classic site.
 In many cases, these situations involve a combination of User Profiles with other plugins.
 Example use cases might be:

 -   Create structured, consistent information about the creators of the site.
 -   Give credit to researchers by having them create profiles that are automatically linked to from the items they add.